v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-types.md

 ### Basic custom rule package identifiers [RulePackage element]

-The custom rule package requires some basic identitfying information that's basically independent of the custom sensitive information types.
+The custom rule package requires some basic identifying information that's basically independent of the custom sensitive information types.
 You can use the following markup as a template and replace the ". . ." placeholders with your own values.
 The diagram at the end of this section shows a sample of what your values will look like.

 ```
 <?xml version="1.0" encoding="utf-16"?>